OVERDOSE: Learn how to save lives

 - The third wave began in 2014.
 That’s when deaths involving synthetic opioids like fentanyl began to rise.
 This increase has been linked to fentanyl illegally manufactured and mixed with other drugs like heroin.

-Responding to Wisconsin’s opioid crisis is one of our top priorities.
+Responding to Wisconsin’s opioid epidemic is one of our top priorities.
 Through partnerships with state, tribal, county, and local agencies, our approach to this epidemic empowers communities to prevent misuse, expand access to quality treatment and recovery services, and reduce death and harm.
-Learn more about our response to Wisconsin's opioid crisis.
+Learn more about our response to Wisconsin's opioid epidemic.

 Sign up to receive newsletters, reports and data, and event notices.